Mr. Sandman: The Chordettes version

-The Chordettes' recording of the song was released on the Cadence Records label on both 78 RPM and 45 RPM formats.
-Cadence's founder, Archie Bleyer, was the orchestra conductor on the recording and provided a rhythmic beat on the recording, using his knees.
-Bleyer's voice is heard in the third verse, when he says the word "Yes?"
+The Chordettes' recording of the song was released on the Cadence Records label, on both 78 RPM and 45 RPM formats.
+Cadence's founder, Archie Bleyer, was the orchestra conductor on the recording, and provided a rhythmic beat for the recording using his knees.
+Bleyer's voice is heard briefly in the third verse, when he says "Yes?"
 The piano is played by Moe Wechsler.
 Liberace's name is mentioned for his "wavy hair", and a glissando (a flourish common in his music) immediately follows.
 Pagliacci is mentioned for having a lonely heart, which is a reference to the opera Pagliacci by Ruggero Leoncavallo.

 In the United States, the Chordettes' single reached No. 1 on all three of Billboard's popular music charts, and was ranked No. 9 in Cash Box's ranking of "1955's Top Pop Records as Voted in the Cash Box Poll".

+In 2002, the 1954 recording of the song by The Chordettes on Cadence Records was inducted into the Grammy Hall of Fame.

+The Chordettes' version was notably featured in scenes of several TV shows and movies throughout the years, including Halloween II (1981), Uncle Buck (1989), Halloween H20: 20 Years Later (1998), Doctor Who (2005), Grimm (2011), Sleepy Hollow (2013), and Deadpool (2016).

 Chart performance

 The Four Aces version

 In 1954, the Four Aces released a version of the song, backed by the Jack Pleis Orchestra.
 The Four Aces' version was a top-ten hit in the United States, United Kingdom, and Flanders.

-The Four Aces' version was notably featured in the movie Back to the Future, when Marty first realizes he is in 1955.
+In 1985 The Four Aces' version was notably featured in the sci-fi movie Back to the Future in a scene when Marty McFly first realizes he is in 1955, arriving at the town's square.